-The post is about writing Greek letters in R plot, their labels, and the title of the plots.
+The post is about writing (Greek Letters in) R plot symbols, their labels, and the title of the plots.
 There are two main ways to include Greek letters in your R plot labels (axis labels, title, legend):

 - Using the